fons/cl-twitter/README.md

 I split the code into three pieces :

-* an api piece, which enables calls to twitter's rest api
+* an api piece, which enables calls to twitter's rest api.
 * a twitter repl client.
 * a database store.

+Consult the respective readme's for more information.
 ## Current status

 ### api status

-The rest api is fully covered except for the [list resources](http://dev.twitter.com/doc) , list member resources and list subscriber resources.
+The rest api is fully covered.

-The streams tweets resources have not been implemented either.
+The streams tweets resources have not been implemented.

 ### twitter repl client